 Proofread the resume before sending

 It is very important not to leave any spelling mistakes.
-59% of hiring managers reject resumes with typos or spelling issues.
-If you aren't a strong writer, ask someone to proofread the resume for you.
+59% of hiring managers reject written resumes with typos or spelling issues.
+If you aren't a strong resume writer, ask someone to proofread the personalized resume for you.
 Check it several times.
 If you claim to have good attention for detail but leave a bunch of errors here and there, this will turn the recruiters off.
 You may use an online spell checker, but don't rely on it completely - it's best to find a second set of eyes to check it for you!

 Always attach a cover letter

 Even if the job ad doesn't require it, always attach a customized cover letter!
 You never know what will catch the attention of a busy recruiter.

 Hire the best professional resume writers

 If you are looking to hire professionals of a resume writing service, you've come to the right place.
 We offer high-quality resume writing and personalized approach, meaning that the resume writer works directly with you until you're satisfied with your aerospace resume.
 Moreover, we offer services at a cheap cost.
 Resume prices start at $87, and 20% discounts are available on chat.

 We have prepared hundreds of resume for clients in aircraft engineering and commercial roles.
 Your dream career can't wait - contact our professional service today!